R-value (insulation)

 The U-factor or U-value is the overall heat transfer coefficient and can be found by taking the inverse of the R-value.
 It is a property that describes how well building elements conduct heat per unit area across a temperature gradient.
 The elements are commonly assemblies of many layers of materials, such as those that make up the building envelope.
-It is expressed in watts per square metre kelvin: W/(m2⋅K).
+It is expressed in watts per square metre kelvin.
 The higher the U-value, the lower the ability of the building envelope to resist heat transfer.
-A low U-value, or conversely a high R-Value usually indicates high levels of insulation.
+A low U-value, or conversely a high R-value usually indicates high levels of insulation.
 They are useful as it is a way of predicting the composite behaviour of an entire building element rather than relying on the properties of individual materials.

 R-value definition

 This relates to the technical/constructional value.